-18. The system of claim 17, wherein the system is configured such that the email message is sent without including the file attachment with the at least one email message, and the storage at the second node does not store 20 any file when the creation of the representation of the at least one data object is caused, both for avoiding the at least one file from having to be communicated to and stored at the second node until the at least one file is requested by a user at the second node.
+17. The system of claim 16, wherein the system is 35 configured such that the email message is caused to be sent without including the file attachment with the at least one email message, and the second node is not required to store any file in connection with the creation of the representation of the at least one data object being caused, both for avoiding 40 the at least one file from having to be communicated to and stored at the second node until the at least one file is requested by a user at the second node.

-19. A computer-implemented method, comprising:
+18. A method, comprising: